madrisan/go-without-go/README.md

 or (because `/source` is the workdir of the Docker container)

     make go run helloworld.go

+You can replace `make` by `make QUIET=1` to reduce the verbosity of the output messages.

 ## Compiling a program in a container